moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_store.md

 In the body of the request, you need to pass an array containing the JSON metadata of the Storage Bins that you want to delete.

-> Request for mass deletion of storage bins.
+> Request for bulk deletion of storage bins.

 ```shell
 curl -X POST